awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Replication.Logical.md

 The Aurora PostgreSQL DB cluster that's the designated publisher must also allow access to the replication slot\.
 To do so, modify the security group associated with the Aurora PostgreSQL DB cluster 's virtual public cloud \(VPC\) based on the Amazon VPC service\.
 Allow inbound access by adding the security group associated with the subscriber's VPC to the publisher's security group\.
 For more information, see [Control traffic to resources using security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon VPC User Guide*\.

-With these prelimnary steps complete, you can use PostgreSQL commands `CREATE PUBLICATION` on the publisher and the `CREATE SUBSCRIPTION` on the subscriber, as detailed in the following procedure\.
+With these preliminary steps complete, you can use PostgreSQL commands `CREATE PUBLICATION` on the publisher and the `CREATE SUBSCRIPTION` on the subscriber, as detailed in the following procedure\.

 **To start the logical replication process between two Aurora PostgreSQL DB clusters**